 If epic views of the surrounding landscape covered in snow are what you crave, then add Great Pond Mountain to your list of must-do winter hikes in Maine.
 The trail takes you up to the top of a 1000+ foot granite cliff that overlooks the main peaks of Acadia National Park, not to mention nearby Camden Hills, Penobscot Bay, and Blue Hill Bay.
 The trail itself is a relatively easy hike covering just 2.5 miles, although the surrounding Great Pond Mountain Wildlands offers another 15 miles of paths to explore, spreading out across its 4500 acres of wilderness.
 If weather conditions are good, plan on spending some time on the summit, as you'll want to soak in the entire skyline before heading back down.Continue to 5 of 5 below.

 05 of 05

 Camden Hills State Park

-Camden Hills State Park is a wonderful outdoor playground all year round, and it is even well maintained during the winter months.
-The park features numerous trails of varying lengths and difficulties to explore, but for those looking for a true winter adventure the hike up Megunticook Mountain is the way to go.
-Approximately 3.5 miles in length, this trail wanders through a lush forest, which surrounds most of the route.
-But near the top of the 1385-foot peak are two granite outcroppings—Maiden Cliff and Ocean Lookout—that provide spectacular views of the surrounding wilderness.
+Camden Hills State Park is a wonderful outdoor playground all year round, and its trails are even well maintained during the winter months.
+The park features numerous hiking routes of varying lengths and difficulties to explore, but for those looking for a true winter adventure the hike up Megunticook Mountain is the way to go.
+Approximately 3.5 miles in length, this trail wanders through a lush forest for much of its length.
+Near the top of the 1385-foot peak those tress give way to reveal two granite outcroppings—Maiden Cliff and Ocean Lookout—that provide spectacular views of the surrounding wilderness.